-University of Colorado Boulder invites applications for our sport science internship program.
-One applicants will be accepted for the position of Sport Science each semester with the possibility of staying on throughout each semester.
+University of Colorado Boulder invites applications for our part-time sport science internship program.
+TWO applicants will be accepted for the position of Intern Sport Scientist each semester with the possibility of staying on throughout each semester.

-Note - this coveted position is unpaid positions and successful applicants will be contingent on a background check and required completion of Child Abuse & Neglect Reporting Act (CANRA) Mandatory Reporter training.
+Note - this position is an unpaid position and successful applicants will be contingent on a background check and required completion of Child Abuse & Neglect Reporting Act (CANRA) Mandatory Reporter training.

 The Sport Science Intern will have the opportunity to be involved with a variety of engaging and critical tasks; including the monitoring of physiological workloads, the assessment the individual and team-wide responses to training, conducting physical performance assessments against normative standards, assist in the collecting, cleaning, and warehousing of key-performance indicating data, statistical data analysis, individual and team-wide report generation, and will participate with the evaluation of new performance technologies.